 First, we'll start with the positives.
 Matte cabinets and countertops have been around for a while, but they started making serious headlines around 2012.
 They're considered chic and "modern".
 This is ironic since gloss and shine are also marks of more contemporary or “modern” kitchens—so you can see how "trend" factors are in play here.

 Since high-gloss finishes are the quickest to show stains, smudges or scratches, matte finishes became popular for those who don't want to clean their cabinet surfaces as often.
 The finished product is smooth to the touch and creates a satiny/soft feel for a subtle and natural appearance.
-This finish doesn't reflect light like gloss does so at first, you'll think it masks the appearance of imperfections (more on that later).
+This finish doesn't reflect light like gloss does so at first, you'll think it masks the appearance of blemishes (more on that later).

 Matte finishes create texture